josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 ### 3. Data, Data, Data

-As with almost all projects in AI, the first bottleneck was training data.
-While my spreadsheet captured enough information to develop detailed performance statistics, it didn't involve the critical data needed about what cards players had in their hands when they were making their decisions - I needed to obtain this data some other way.
+As with almost all projects in ML, the first bottleneck was training data.
+While my spreadsheet captured enough information to develop detailed performance statistics, it didn't record the critical data needed about what cards players had in their hands when they were making their decisions - I needed to obtain this data some other way.

 As a AlphaGo fan, I was of course tempted to use pure RL and self-play to brute-force a sensible policy.
 Given my extremely limited compute, though, I was not quite naïve enough to believe that would work.
 I would need to get more creative.